zaapaa/meme_carver/readme.md

 Specify a custom resolution for the final image.
 This option takes a comma-separated pair of integers, where the first integer specifies the width and the second integer specifies the height.

 ### loop
-Repeat the frames in reverse order at the end of the animation to create a seamless loop
+Repeat the frames in reverse order at the end of the animation to create a seamless loop.

 ### save_frames
 This option will save each frame of the animation as a separate gif file.
 The frames will be saved in a folder with the same name as the output file, with the frames named by their order in the animation.
 This can be useful for debugging or creating animations that need to be edited in a different program.
 Note that this option can be quite slow and may increase the total size of the output, so it is generally only used for debugging or special cases.